-Through this Annual Performance Plan, I take the opportunity to assure the FIC team of my unwavering support as the public entity continues its work of protecting the integrity of South Africa's financial system in 2023/24 and during the rest of this medium-term period.
+Performance Plan (APP).
+Through the APP, the FIC should pursue faster implementation of the public entity continues its work of protecting the integrity of South Africa's financial system in 2024/25 and during the rest of this medium-term period.